With over 20 years of experience as a production designer, Gary Kordan has strengthened many television series through his distinct creative vision.

 He also co-created and produced E!'s #1 Single with Lisa Loeb.

 Gary's recent design projects include Downward Dog (ABC), Melissa McCarthy's Nobodies, Ghosted starring Adam Scott and Craig Robinson (FOX), Jordan Peele's Weird City (YouTube) and the return of the puppet comedy classic Crank Yankers (Comedy Central).

 His interest in art and comedy began at a very early age drawing portraits and caricatures of everyone he knew.

 He went on to study at School of Visual Arts in New York City, and during his junior year he discovered his love of television production while working on The Joan Rivers Show.

-Gary is a member of the Television Academy Peer Group Executive Committee for Production Design and resides in Los Angeles with his photographer wife Justine Ungaro, two dogs, Simon & Daphne, and a closet full of black clothes.
+Gary is a member of the Television Academy Peer Group Executive Committee and resides in Los Angeles with his photographer wife Justine Ungaro, two dogs, Simon & Daphne, and a closet of black clothes.